You Don't Mess with the Zohan: Plot

-Zohan is eventually identified by a Palestinian taxi driver named Salim who bears a grudge against Zohan for having taken his beloved goat away in Palestine because Salim spat on him.
-Salim convinces his friends Hamdi and Nasi to help him kill Zohan.
-After several failed attempts, they are forced to contact Phantom and convince him to visit New York to find Zohan.
+Zohan is identified by a Palestinian-American taxi driver Salim.
+He then meets with his friends Hamdi and Nasi, convincing them to help him kill Zohan.
+After unsuccessfully attempting to contact Hezbollah, Salim contacts Phantom in Amman, Jordan.
+He threatens to publicly disclose the truth about Zohan being alive, but Phantom makes a deal with him and prepares to find Zohan himself.

-Meanwhile, Zohan has fallen in love with Dalia and comes clean to her, Michael, and Gail about his true identity.
-After Dalia rejects Zohan for his counter-terrorist background, Zohan decides to leave to protect her and confronts Phantom in a championship Hacky Sack game sponsored by Walbridge.
-Zohan's fight is cut short with sudden news of the Middle Eastern neighborhood being attacked and he quickly departs.
+Meanwhile, Zohan has fallen in love with Dalia, but she rejects Zohan because of his military background.
+He decides to quit, hoping to keep her safe from any inter-ethnic conflicts.
+Zohan later confronts Phantom in a championship Hacky Sack game sponsored by Walbridge.
+However, the confrontation is cut short when he learns that the Middle Eastern neighborhood is being attacked by unknown assailants.

-As their businesses burn, Zohan calms the Israelis and Palestinians who each blame the other for the violence and makes peace with Salim.
-Phantom then appears and confronts Zohan, but Zohan refuses to fight.
-Dalia appears where she reveals that she is Phantom's sister, and convinces her brother to cooperate with Zohan against the arsonists, revealed to be racist white supremacists led by James T. O'Scanlon.
-They were hired by Walbridge to instigate an inter-ethnic riot so he can get his new mall in the aftermath.
-As Zohan and Phantom work to save the block, Phantom admits that he always wanted to be a shoe salesman rather than a terrorist.
-Although the racist arsonists are defeated and Walbridge is arrested by the police, the overexcited Phantom accidentally destroys all of the shops on the block with his powerful screams.
+As tensions escalate, Zohan calms the Israelis and the Palestinians, as both sides blame each other for the violence.
+When Phantom appears, he confronts Zohan, who refuses to fight after being deeply inspired by Dalia's pacifism.
+Dalia then discloses that she is Phantom's sister and convinces her brother to cooperate with Zohan against the arsonists, who are revealed to be a group of white supremacists on Walbridge's payroll.
+The Phantom works with Zohan to save the block.
+The arsonists are defeated, and Walbridge is arrested by the police; however, the overexcited Phantom accidentally destroys all the remaining shops with his superhuman screams.

-With the Israelis and Palestinians united, the block is rebuilt and transformed into a collectively-owned mall.
-Phantom opens a shoe shop there, Oori relocates his electronics shop to the mall, Salim gets back his goat from Zohan and starts a goat ride business, and Michael becomes a hairdresser.
+With the Israelis and Palestinians now working together, the block is rebuilt and transformed into a collectively-owned mall.
 Zohan and Dalia, having now married, open a beauty salon together.
-Zohan's parents arrive and approve of his new job and lifestyle before his father requests that he cut his hair, which Zohan happily does.
+Zohan's parents visit from Israel and approve of his new job and lifestyle.